keimaakito/github-actions-gcp-demo/README.md

 As per security so far the consideration used is not storing any keys in the config files in git, rather use github variables for the secrets.
 Also did not automatically run the service.yaml part of the GCP deployment in order to not deploy by default the application, did it manually.
 But the project can be modified to allow it from the start if needed.

+In short flow of the pipeline is: push the code -> githubaction build, deploy to gcp registry -> deployment to eks cluster ->  publish to a service and endpoint, accessible from public internet.